 Northern Ireland has really embraced the Game of Thrones phenomenon, and as a result, finding and identifying filming locations is quite easy in most cases.

-We highly recommend downloading the GoT:NI smartphone app.
-This is available for iOS devices (the Android version is currently unavailable), and has detailed information and information on many of the filming locations from the show.
+We recommend downloading the GoT:NI smartphone app.
+This is available for iOS and Android (search “Game of Thrones NI Locations” on Google Play), and has detailed information on many of the filming locations from the show.

 Another app you can download is the official Game of Thrones Studio Tour app, available for both Android and iOS, which also has information on various Game of Thrones filming locations around Northern Ireland.